Meet Delegate Irene Shin

 01 Irene Shin Portrait.jpg

-A resident of downtown Herndon, Irene Shin has been involved in public service in Virginia since 2014.
-Outside of session, Delegate Shin works as Executive Director of a nonprofit organization that organizes communities to increase civic education and engagement across the Commonwealth.
+A resident of Herndon, Irene has been involved in public service in Virginia since 2014.
+Outside of session, Delegate Shin works for a nonprofit dedicated to strengthening our democracy and public leaders.

-Previously, Irene has worked with Supervisor John Foust, now-Vice President Kamala Harris, and spent many years in community and political organizing, as well as a number of nonprofits to recruit and support Black, Indigenous, People of Color, and women to run for office.
+Previously, Irene has worked with Supervisor John Foust, former-Vice President Kamala Harris, and spent many years in community and political organizing, as well as a number of nonprofits.

 Irene is the daughter of Korean immigrants and was raised in Burbank, California.
-Her father is a small business owner, and her mother, in addition to being a homemaker, serves as a compassionate caregiver for individuals with health issues, assisting them in leading independent lives.
+Her father, now retired, spent most of his career owning and running a small business, and her mother, in addition to being a homemaker, served as a compassionate caregiver for individuals with health issues, assisting them in leading independent lives.

 Irene’s family story is similar to many in the 8th District.
 She went to a state university on a scholarship and paid her way through college by waiting tables.